openforcefield/openff-docs/source/modelling.md

 (ecosystem-toolkit)=
 ## [Preparing a Simulation System]{.toolkit}

 The [OpenFF Toolkit] provides tools for assembling chemical systems out of components prepared elsewhere.
 The pinnacle of this process is the [`Topology`] Python class.
-In OpenFF-speak, a topology is a simulation system with everything except force field parameters.
-A topology is deliberately abstract over the force field; this makes comparative force field studies really easy, as you just prepare the topology once and can then parametrize it with any SMIRNOFF force field!
+In OpenFF-speak, a topology is a simulation system; a collection of molecules without any force field parameters or other model-specific information.
+This makes comparative force field studies really easy, as you just prepare the topology once and can then parametrize it as many times as you like with any SMIRNOFF force field!

 A topology is essentially a collection of `Molecule` objects with some extra system-level information like box vectors.
 Molecules represent a single molecule as a molecular graph; atoms connected by bonds.
 We provide tools for loading both individual molecules and entire topologies from a wide variety of file formats.
 For details, see the [`Molecule`] and [`Topology`] API docs, and the [](inv:openff.toolkit#users/molecule_cookbook).

 The OpenFF Toolkit avoids providing tools for system generation because we want to focus on what we're good at: making force fields better.
 But we encourage the wider modelling community to build tools for things like solvation, bilayer creation and docking on top of the OpenFF Toolkit!

+The Toolkit also provides the [`ForceField`] class, which just loads a SMIRNOFF force field into Python-world. [](ecosystem-interchange) explains more on how that works.

 The Toolkit is distributed in the [`openff-toolkit`] package and is represented in [blue]{.toolkit} on the [flowchart].